Wen-Xi-Goh/bloxd-minecraft-texture-pack/README.md

         └── <cssFileName>.css
 ```

-To see a very simple example of a texture pack, see the `exampleTexturePack` folder.

 ### Textures
 You can overwrite a texture by adding png image to the `textures` folder that has the same name as one of the available textures names.